equinor/terraform-baseline/README.md

     ```terraform
     variable "server_name" {
-      description = "The name of this SQL server".
+      description = "The name of this SQL server."
       type        = string
     }